-In 2019, UPMC and China-based multi-national conglomerate Wanda Group signed a far-reaching strategic cooperation agreement to jointly build and operate five world-class hospitals in China.
+In 2019, UPMC and China-based multinational conglomerate Wanda Group signed a far-reaching strategic cooperation agreement to jointly build and operate multiple world-class hospitals in China.
 UPMC will provide expertise in hospital design, operations, and management best practices that will meet the highest international quality standards.
-By collaborating in the development of these hospitals, both UPMC and Wanda Group are engaging in a valuable exchange of knowledge and expertise, while bringing patients the highest quality medical care as close to home as possible.
+Wanda UPMC Chengdu Hospital, under development, will be the first location to open.
+By collaborating in the development and management of these hospitals, both UPMC and Wanda Group are engaging in a valuable exchange of knowledge and expertise, while bringing patients the highest quality medical care as close to home as possible.

 Wanda Group is one of the world's largest real estate, film, children’s entertainment, sports, and tourism companies.
 Its expansion into health care is guided by China’s national “Healthy China 2030” policy, which encourages private investments to supplement the public hospital system.

-In 2014, UPMC and Xiangya Hospital, Central South University elevated their decade-long research and clinical collaboration by partnering to develop a world-class International Medical Center.
+In 2014, UPMC and Xiangya Hospital of Central South University elevated their decade-long research and clinical collaboration by partnering to develop the Xiangya International Medical Center located in Changsha.

-As part of this advisory agreement, UPMC will provide Xiangya Hospital with technical and management consulting services, including:
+Under the agreement, UPMC provides Xiangya Hospital with technical, clinical, administrative, and management services, including:

 In 2011, UPMC entered into an agreement with KingMed Diagnostics, the largest independent medical diagnostic laboratory in China.